 Rampur District, Uttar Pradesh

-Rampur District is an administrative district in the state of Uttar Pradesh, India.
-It is situated about 320 km from Lucknow, the state capital of Uttar Pradesh.
-The district headquarters is located at Rampur.
-Hindi and Urdu are the main languages spoken in the district.
-The district covers a total geographical area of 2,367 km², including 2,265.24 km² of rural area and 101.76 km² of urban area.
+Rampur is an administrative district in Uttar Pradesh, India.
+The district is located about 320 km from Lucknow, the capital of Uttar Pradesh.
+Its administrative headquarters is in Rampur.
+Hindi and Urdu are the major languages spoken in the district.
+The district covers a total area of 2,367 km², including 2,265.24 km² of rural area and 101.76 km² of urban area.

 List of Tehsils in Rampur District